Welcome to Personal Development for Men Issue #7

 Just go ahead and attend.

 You can make it a lot easier on yourself by not requiring your children to be overly involved and not be in so many activities.
 There is no reason for a child to be so heavily scheduled that they have no free time to just relax to do nothing much in a structured way.
 Some structured activity is good as long as the child enjoys it and gets something out of it.
+One method is to just let them try activities and not require them to keep doing the activity even when they grow bored with it.
+Let them quit.

 Here is a list of the activities my kids have tried and quit: